whatbugsyou/design_mode/README.md

 > if we need objects of the same class and only properties are
 > different ,even the same.
 > the flyweight model always keeps a `Map` of objects ,
->`new` for the first time and saves it, returns the reference after.
+>`new` object for the first time and saves it in the `Map`, returns the reference after.